 Visiting Van Vleck ObservatoryThere are several choices for the public to visit the observatory and view the sky through our telescopes:

+One Saturday a month.
 Organized and hosted by the Astronomical Society of Greater Hartford (ASGH), these observing sessions will use our 16" telescope as well as various smaller telescopes while the 20" refractor is undergoing restoration.
 For details please visit the ASGH website.

 We are happy to host group visits for school groups, scouts, or other interested parties.
 Day and night visits are possible.
 To schedule a group visit, please contact Roy Kilgard.

 Join our friends at CCSU for a tour of the heavens in their planetarium.
 You can find schedules and details on their website.

 Directions to the observatory can be found on our directions page.

 Follow us on Twitter! @WesAstro